microsoft/TypeScript-wiki/Coding-guidelines.md

-While these guidelines are mainly meant for contributors to the TypeScript project, certain suggestions apply as to how idiomatic TypeScript code should be written (e.g. the "Names" and "Style" sections).
+While **these guidelines are mainly meant for contributors to the TypeScript project**, certain suggestions apply as to how idiomatic TypeScript code should be written (e.g. the "Names" and "Style" sections).

 ## Names
 1. Use PascalCase for type names.